SamanthaBooth81/clay_and_fire/README.md

 # Bugs Found

 I encountered the following issues whilst building this project:
 - The Footer wasn't sticking to the bottom on some of the pages.
-To fix this I added an 'h-100' Bootstrap class to the container divs.
+To fix this I added an 'h-100' Bootstrap class to the container divs or set the minimum height within media queries.

 - The Success Message wasn't working when removing items from the cart.
 To fix this I needed to get the product ID to identify which Item was being deleted in the message